-If you follow a well-planned vegan diet, you’re probably getting abundant amounts of most nutrients a multivitamin provides.
-But a few nutrients may fall through the cracks, so a vegan multivitamin can be advisable.
-Few vegan foods are good sources of zinc or iodine.
-So for many vegans these two nutrients are reason enough to take a multivitamin.
+If you follow a well-planned vegan diet, you’re probably already getting abundant amounts of most of the nutrients a multivitamin provides.
+But a few nutrients may fall through the cracks, so a vegan multivitamin may still be advisable.
+Few vegan foods are good sources of zinc or iodine, so for many vegans these two nutrients are reason enough to take a multivitamin.

-Multivitamins typically 100 percent of the B12 RDA.
-But keep in mind that a multivitamin alone may not provide sufficient amounts of this nutrient.
-Many people won’t absorb sufficient amounts from a daily tablet containing 100 percent of the US RDA, partly because the dosage is relatively low and partly because B12 absorption from conventional tablets is inferior to sublinguals.
+Multivitamins typically contain 100 percent of the B12 RDA.
+But keep in mind that many people won’t absorb sufficient B12 from a daily tablet containing 100 percent of the US RDA, partly because the dosage is relatively low and partly because B12 absorption from conventional tablets is inferior to sublinguals.

 Avoid buying a multivitamin that contains iron unless your doctor recommends it based on blood work.
-With supplements, it’s easy to push your iron intake past recommended levels.
-And taking in too much iron can be as hazardous as taking too little.
+Supplements can easily push your iron intake past recommended levels, and taking in too much iron can be as hazardous as taking too little.

-If you decide you’d benefit from a multivitamin, Deva’s iron-free Tiny Tablet Vegan Multivitamin is a solid and cost-effective choice.
+If you decide you’d benefit from a multivitamin, Deva’s iron-free Tiny Tablet Vegan Multivitamin is an excellent cost-effective choice.

-Iron is abundant in a number of vegan foods are excellent sources of iron.
+A number of vegan foods are excellent sources of iron.
 These include leafy green vegetables, seaweed, and some types of beans.
-That said, it can be a challenge for some people, especially women of child-bearing years.
-If your food-based iron intake through proves insufficient, you can easily meet these needs with iron supplements, or through a multivitamin that includes iron.
+That said, obtaining sufficient iron can pose a challenge for some people, especially women of child-bearing years.
+If your food-based iron intake through proves insufficient, you can easily meet your needs with iron supplements, or through a multivitamin that includes iron.
 You can read my guide to iron for more information on this topic.

-Iron is one a nutrient that is harmful if consumed in excesss.
-So it’s probably best not to take iron supplements except on the advice of your doctor based on your bloodwork.
-One of the most affordable vegan iron supplements on the market is Deva Vegan Chelated Iron.
+Iron is harmful if consumed in excess, so it’s probably best avoid supplements except on the advice of your doctor based on your blood work.
+One of the most affordable vegan iron supplements on the market is Deva’s Vegan Chelated Iron.

 Note that vitamin C can significantly increase iron absorption, either when taken along with an iron supplement or ingested together with an iron-rich food.
-You don’t need to buy a Vitamin C supplement for this; a squeeze of lemon taken in water alongside your iron will do the trick.
+You need not buy a Vitamin C supplement for this; a squeeze of lemon taken in water alongside your iron will do the trick.

-If ever there was a time to be on guard against deficiency, it’s during pregnancy.
+If ever there is a time to guard against nutrient deficiencies, it’s during pregnancy.
 Deva’s Prenatal Multivitamin is specifically formulated to cover the needs of expectant mothers.
-In addition to what a multivitamin can provide, you need to pay particular attention to calcium and DHA.
-For extensive information on prenatal nutrition, please see our Vegan Pregnancy Guide.
+In addition to what a multivitamin can provide, you should pay particular attention to calcium and DHA.
+For extensive information on nutritional needs during pregnancy, please see our Vegan Pregnancy Guide.